EshanJayasundara/OpenTwinDocumentation/README.md

 helm upgrade --install opentwins ertis/OpenTwins -n <your-own-name-space> --dependency-update --debug
 ```

-### Wait until all the services, pods, and deployments are up and running after installation.
+### Wait until all the services, pods, and deployments are up and running after installation
 + To check the status of pods
 ```
 kubectl get pods -n <your-own-name-space>